reecegeorge/penta/README.md

-Title: PENTA: Adaptable Multi-Agent Dialogue Generator
+PENTA: Adaptable Multi-Agent Dialogue Generator

 Description:
 PENTA is a dynamic dialogue generator employing five agents to collaboratively tackle presented problems.
 Rooted in adaptability, it seamlessly morphs to address various tasks.